Ho-Chunk language: Dorsey's law

-Multiple sources advocate that Dorsey's Law is a synchronic process in the language because of the way that things like stress assignment and the morphological process of reduplication are affected by it.
+Multiple sources advocate that Dorsey's law is a synchronic process in the language because of the way that other processes like stress assignment and the morphological process of reduplication are affected by it.

-Dorsey's Law can apply within a single morpheme, as in /pra/ becoming [para] in the word paras '(be) wide, flat', or across morpheme boundaries, as in /šra/ becoming [šara] in the word šaraše 'you go there,' where š is the second person pronominal prefixing to the verb rahe 'to be going there.'
+Dorsey's law can apply within a single morpheme, as in /pra/ becoming [para] in the word paras '(be) wide, flat', or across morpheme boundaries, as in /šra/ becoming [šara] in the word šaraše 'you go there', where š is the second person pronominal prefixing to the verb rahe 'to be going there'.